Source: Jared Kushner to Serve as Trump Senior Adviser

 Kushner was an influential behind the scenes confidant to his father-in-law throughout the 2016 campaign.
 But a number of legal questions complicate his potential role in the incoming administration.

-"Mr. Kushner is committed to complying with federal ethics laws and we have been consulting with the Office of Government Ethics regarding the steps he would take," Kushner's lawyer said in a statement to NBC News.
+"Mr. Kushner is committed to complying with federal ethics laws and we have been consulting with the Office of Government Ethics regarding the steps he would take," Kushner's lawyer said in a statement.

+Kushner will resign from his company, divest "substantial assets," and recuse himself from matters that would impact his financial interests, Gorelick said.
+But he may also be challenged on a federal anti-nepotism law aimed at preventing officials from appointing relatives to government positions.

+Like his father-in-law, Kushner is a real-estate developer in New York City.
+He is the co-owner of Kushner Companies and in 2006 bought the New York Observer newspaper.

 Kushner is married to Ivanka Trump.
 His new role was first reported by Axios.